SyncfusionExamples/How-to-create-the-diagonal-line-with-header-in-WPF-DataGrid/README.md

-# How to create the diagonal line with header in WPF DataGrid (SfDataGrid)
+# How to create the diagonal line with header in WPF DataGrid?

 In [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) (SfDataGrid),  a diagonal line can be added to a column header by using the [HeaderTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_HeaderTemplate) property.
 This can be achieved by creating a custom `DataTemplate` and assigning it to the `HeaderTemplate`.